-Renewed calls for RAF jets crash inquiry
+'New evidence' over RAF jets crash

-Campaigners seeking a fatal accident inquiry into a crash involving two RAF Tornado jets over the Moray Firth are holding talks with the Crown Office.
+Campaigners seeking a fatal accident inquiry into a crash involving two RAF Tornado jets over the Moray Firth have given "new evidence" to the Crown Office.

 Three airmen were killed and another seriously injured when the aircraft collided over the Moray Firth off the Caithness coast in 2012.